Ljiljan/planeteu-vuejs/README.md

 # Planet EU - VueJS Project

 A simple application which showcase API from my website - [Planet EU](https://www.planeteu.com), it is capable to display information regarding public holidays in several european countries.
-Featuring HTML Geolocation API as well.
+Featuring HTML Geolocation API functionality.

 Project is done in VueJS ver.
 2.6